kangchengX/CNN-ViT/README.md

 ## Data

 ### Data Structure
-The data folder needs to have the following structure and puts in the project folder if not specified in running:
+The data folder must hold the following structure and is put in the project folder `CNN-ViT` if not specified in running:
 ```sh
 └── data/
     ├── classname1